tillbiskup/evedata/docs/architecture.rst

       Is there a need to distinguish between file-level comments and life comments (aka log messages)?
 If so, shall this be done in the ``EveFile`` class or in the ``Comment`` class (possibly by means of two subtypes of the ``Comment`` class)?

+    * location attribute

+      In the UML schema, the "location" attribute of the HDF5 root group has already been renamed into "measurement_station", as this seems to fit better.
+How about renaming the attribute in the eveH5 schema as well?

 data module
 ~~~~~~~~~~~